 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326), Measurement of Credit Losses on Financial Instruments ("ASU 2016-13") and issued subsequent amendments to the initial guidance, collectively, Topic 326.
 ASU 2016-13 requires entities to measure all expected credit losses for most financial assets held at the reporting date based on an expected loss model which includes historical experience, current conditions, and reasonable and supportable forecasts.
 Entities will now use forward-looking information to better form their credit loss estimates.
 The ASU also requires enhanced disclosures to help financial statement users better understand significant estimates and judgments used in estimating credit losses, as well as the credit quality and underwriting standards of an entity's portfolio.
 The Company adopted ASU 2016-13 on January 1, 2020.
 The Company adopted ASU 2016-13 using a modified retrospective approach which requires that the Company recognize the cumulative effect of the initial adoption, if any, as an adjustment to retained earnings.
 Cumulative gross-up or adjustments to our allowance for credit losses as a result of our adoption of ASU 2016-13 were not material.
-Based on financial instruments currently held by us, the adoption of ASU 2016-13 impacts our trade receivables, specifically our allowance for Credit Losses," for additional information.
+Based on financial instruments currently held by us, the adoption of ASU 2016-13 impacts our trade receivables, specifically our allowance for doubtful accounts (allowance for credit losses on trade receivables).
+As part of our adoption of ASU 2016-13, we have expanded our accounting policy disclosures related to credit losses.
+See above, "Allowance for Credit Losses," for additional information.